 If you’re under 18, certain requirements must be met before you can apply to get your drivers license.
-Minors must hold a learners permit for 12 months before applying for a drivers license, and they must also log 50 hours of behind-the-wheel training (at least 10 of which take place at night) with a licensed adult who is at least 21 years old.
+After completing the written permit test, minors must hold a learners permit for 12 months before applying for a drivers license, and they must also log 50 hours of behind-the-wheel training in motor vehicles (at least 10 of which take place at night) with a licensed adult who is at least 21 years old.

 Student drivers who are 15 years old must also complete at least six hours of behind-the-wheel training with a state certified driving instructor, though teens who are 15 1/2 can substitute this requirement by taking a four-hour advanced driver awareness course instead.
 For those who do not have any certified driving instructors within 30 miles of where they live, adding 12 additional hours to the 50 hour log (62 total) can take the place of these requirements.

-Practice Near the Driving School Where You Will Meet for Your Road Test
+Practice Near the Driving School Where You Will Meet for Your Driving Test

-Most road tests will take place near the organization that you schedule your road test through.
-Generally, you can schedule the test with a Colorado-approved driving school or through the DMV, though road tests are currently only being conducted through driving schools due to the pandemic limiting the available DMV services.
+Most driving skills tests will take place near the organization that you schedule your test through.
+Generally, you can schedule the driving test with a Colorado-approved driving school or through the DMV, though road tests are currently only being conducted through driving schools due to the pandemic limiting the available DMV services.

 Regardless, practicing near the organization where you will meet the driving instructor responsible for issuing your road test is a good idea.
 Getting used to that area will help you become familiar with the nearby road signs, intersections, road conditions, traffic lights, and speed limits.
 This can build confidence, as you will already know what to expect ahead of time.

-Talk with Those Who Have Recently Taken the Road Test
+Talk with Those Who Have Recently Taken the Colorado Driving Test

 Take Free Written Permit Tests That Are Specific to Colorado

-Even if you’ve already taken the written test in order to get your permit, taking practice versions before your road test can serve as a valuable refresher in recognizing road signs, correctly interpreting what the different lines on the road indicate, etc. There are many free practice tests online that are specific to Colorado.
+Even if you’ve already taken the written test in order to get your permit, taking practice versions before your driving test can serve as a valuable refresher in recognizing road signs, correctly interpreting what the different lines on the road indicate, etc. There are many free practice tests online that are specific to Colorado’s state driving test.
 While you can always glance over the drivers manual to jog your memory, these tests offer a more engaging way to study.